Workbook

 At Penny and Peter Cranston’s property at Windellama, south east of Goulburn, they feed on Melaleuca armillaris and another Melaleuca sp.
 For many years, they have been inundated with larvae which seek out their deck when mature.

-Roger reports widespread defoliation of Melaleuca parvistaminea by similar larvae along the Kings Highway at Scott Nature Reserve and Doughboy TSR and Sandy Point-Oallen Ford roads.
+Roger reports widespread defoliation of Melaleuca parvistaminea by similar larvae at various points along the Kings Highway - shown in photos below.

 Penny collected adult females at Windellama on 17th December, 2025.
 One of these is shown below (collection #PW073)